RaspberryEqualsPi/LiichessDev/README.md

   cd LiichessDev
 ```

-There are only three dependencies which need to be installed.
+There are only three dependencies that need to be installed.
 The rest of the dependencies are pre-packaged in the repository for convenience.
 Install the necessary dependencies:

 ```bash
   pacman -S ppc-freetype